Francesco Rutelli

-Francesco Rutelli (born 14 June 1954) is an Italian journalist and former politician, who is the president of ANICA National Association of Film and Audiovisual Industry, since October 2016 and re-elected for the 2020–2022 term, plus ANICA Servizi.
-He's the legal representative of MIA (Italian Audiovisual Market).
+Francesco Rutelli (born 14 June 1954) is an Italian journalist and former politician who is the president of ANICA National Association of Film and Audiovisual Industry since October 2016 and re-elected for the 2020–2022 term, plus ANICA Servizi.
+He is the legal representative of MIA (Italian Audiovisual Market).
+He also chairs the Centro per un Futuro Sostenibile (Centre for a Sustainable Future), a bipartisan think tank on climate change and environmental issues).

-He also chairs the "Centro per un Futuro Sostenibile" (Centre for a Sustainable Future – a bipartisan think tank on climate change and environmental issues).
-He was during 15 years co-president of the European Democratic Party, a centrist European political party.
+Rutelli was for 15 years co-president of the European Democratic Party, a centrist European political party.
 He has been Mayor of Rome 1994–2001, and president of the centrist party Democracy is Freedom – The Daisy 2002–2007.
 He was the Deputy Prime Minister and Minister of Culture and Tourism in the second cabinet of Prime Minister Romano Prodi 2006–2008.
-Currently he also chairs Incontro di Civiltà (Civilizations Meeting); Videocittà, Moving Images Festival (Rome, 2018–2019); Priorità Cultura (Culture First) that gathers outstanding Italian personalities, engaged on Heritage conservation and promotion, contemporary arts, public-private partnership in the many fields of Culture.
+He also chairs Incontro di Civiltà (Civilizations Meeting); Videocittà, Moving Images Festival (Rome, 2018–2019); and Priorità Cultura (Culture First), which gathers outstanding Italian personalities, engaged on Heritage conservation and promotion, contemporary arts, public-private partnership in the many fields of culture.